kailash-manasarovar/statement/docs/timeline/2024/march.md

 ### `@1frgvn`

-- https://x.com/january_myth/status/1772034747775992249 -> the Taru Ann account, which may be sometimes run by Trish Penny retweets a post from 29th August 2023, around the time the hackers are revealing themselves.
+- https://x.com/january_myth/status/1772034747775992249 -> the Taru Ann account, which may be sometimes run by Patricia retweets a post from 29th August 2023, around the time the hackers are revealing themselves.
 I don't remember seeing it at that time but I may have and it just didn't register as connected.

 ![Love poem](../../content/tweets/taru-ann-poem-2.png)